 2 For accounts.google.[country], use your local top-level domain for [country].
 For example, for Australia use accounts.google.com.au, and for United Kingdom use accounts.google.co.uk.

-3 If you're running Chrome OS version 62 and you're seeing the error "Network not available," you may need to whitelist the host alt*.gstatic.com through your firewall on port 80.
-If this doesn't resolve the issue, see this full list of hosts to whitelist.
+3 If you're running Chrome OS version 62 and you're seeing the error "Network not available," you may need to allow the host alt*.gstatic.com through your firewall on port 80.
+If this doesn't resolve the issue, see this full list of hosts to allow.

-If you use single-app kiosk devices, whitelist the following hostnames in addition to the hostnames listed above:
+If you use Chrome extensions and apps on Chrome devices (Chrome Web Store), including single-app kiosk devices, allow the following hostnames in addition to the hostnames listed above:

-Hostname whitelist for Chrome devices using Android apps (Google Play Store)
+Hostname allowlist for Chrome devices using Android apps (Google Play Store)

-If you use Android apps on Chrome devices (Google Play Store), whitelist the following hostname in addition to the hostnames listed above under Hostname whitelist for all Chrome devices.
+If you use Android apps on Chrome devices (Google Play Store), allow the following hostname in addition to the hostnames listed above under Hostname allowlist for all Chrome devices.